-Email submissions or phone Postcard drop to properties within 1km of pa Generic postcard for all four parks used in Council's libraries and community service centres and Australia Day Festival.
-A1 posters displayed in the park A3 size posters displayed in Council's librariand community service centres, including Parkmore Shopping Centre Drop In Community consultation in the park (Saturd afternoon) 24 February 2018 (1.00pm -4.00pm) Autumn Fest - attendance at Council's Marquee to engage v community members 8 April 2018 vith Stage 3 Development of Draft Master Plan March 2018 - June 2018 Ward Councillor Briefing 2 - Draft Master Plan Ward and all Councillors invited to attend thi briefing session on the draft Master Plan prior to it being publicly exhibited for consultation Stage 3 Public Exhibition of Draft Master Plan - Our Say online Forum Email submissions or phone A1 posters displayed in the park A3 size posters put up in the sports clubs at Frederick Wachter Reserve.
-A3 size posters displayed in Council's librariand community service centres Email notification to all Stage 2 submitters 11 July 2018 - 17 August 2018 es PCG - Assessment of community engagement submissions received after the publicly exhibited dimaster plan August - September 2018 Finalisation of Master Plan September - October 2018 Infosum to Councillors on Master Plan 9 January 2019
+Email submissions or phone Postcard drop to properties within Generic postcard for all four park Council's libraries and community centres and Australia Day Festive A1 posters displayed in the park A3 size posters displayed in Cou and community service centres, in Parkmore Shopping Centre s used in service al. Drop In Community consultation in the afternoon) park (Saturday 24 February 2018 (1.00pm -4.00pm) Autumn Fest - • attendance at Council's Marquee community members 8 April 2018 o engage with Stage 3 Development of Draft Master Plan March 2018 - June 2018 Ward Councillor Briefing 2 - Draft Mas Ward and all Councillors invited to briefing session on the draft Mass to it being publicly exhibited for contract. o attend this er Plan prior Stage 3 Public Exhibition of Draft Mas Our Say online Forum Email submissions or phone A1 posters displayed in the park A3 size posters put up in the spo Frederick Wachter Reserve.
+A3 size posters displayed in Cou and community service centres Email notification to all Stage 2 size ts clubs at ncil's libraries PCG - Assessment of community eng submissions received after the publicly master plan Finalisation of Master Plan September - October 2018 Infosum to Councillors on Master Plan 9 January 2019